reednel/Blog/_2021-04-04-Language-and-Meaning/index.md

 The speaker violates a maxim with the intention of communicating some other information.
 Ex.
 [A reference letter] “Dear Sir, Philip’s command of English is excellent, and his attendance at work has been regular.”

+[^1]: We call a truth **analytic** if the fact that it’s true follows from the meaning of the terms, and we call it **synthetic** if not.
+To use the classic example, the sentence "bachelors are unmarried men" is analytic, this is what it means to be a bachelor.
+The sentence "Karl is a bachelor" is synthetic.
+Karl could be married or unmarried, you'd have to know more about him to say.
+This distinction first discussed by Kant captures something similar to the *a priori*/*a posteriori* distinction, but isn't quite the same.

-[^1]: From the Wikipedia page on the [Meter](https://en.wikipedia.org/wiki/Metre).
+[^2]: From the Wikipedia page on the [Meter](https://en.wikipedia.org/wiki/Metre).

-[^2]: Austin apparently invented the word “performative”, though today the colloquial use seems to be sort of the opposite of his.
+[^3]: Austin apparently invented the word “performative”, though today the colloquial use seems to be sort of the opposite of his.

-[^3]: You have become the very thing you swore to destroy.
+[^4]: You have become the very thing you swore to destroy.